vijayiitkgp/songs_mood_classification/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for training the mmodel and for predicting purposes.
+These instructions will get you a copy of the project up and running on your local machine for training the model and for getting the prediction from trained model.

 ### Prerequisites